darius/regexercise/exercises.md

 that'd make the set of matching strings infinite.)
 So now you want to work with a more tailored representation.

-**Third:** Now with one more regex constructor:
+**Repetition**: Now with one more regex constructor:

 * `plus(regex)` has matches consisting of 1 or more matches of `regex` in sequence.
 (The Kleene plus: `(regex)+` in the usual notation.)

+The following two problems could be tackled in either order.

-**Fourth:** Replace the `plus` constructor with `star`, matching 0 or more.
+**Matching nothing**: Replace the `plus` constructor with `star`, matching 0 or more.
 Getting the matching to terminate can be tricky for patterns like `star(star(regex))` and you might prefer to just declare you won't handle such cases.

-**Fifth:** Don't allocate any memory inside the main matching loop.
+**Compiling**: Don't allocate any memory inside the main matching loop.
 (Some languages would make satisfying the letter of this requirement more painful than it's worth; so it's enough if there's an obvious translation into an allocation-free loop in a lower-level language.)

-**Sixth:** Compile the regex, before the start of matching, into a machine-code program to run at match time.
+**Machine code for literal patterns**: Take literal patterns, as in the first problem, but before the start of matching compile them into a machine-code program that'll do the matching.
 I'll define a simple machine language for this, since the IBM 7094 that Thompson used was kind of tricky and obscure.
 (To be written.)

+**Machine code**: As above, but for regular expressions.
+You might jump straight to this problem if you're confident and impatient.

 **Bonus:** Add a `both(regex1, regex2)` constructor that matches when both of its arguments match.

 ## General hints